Dynamic Asynchronous Iterations: Results

-\end{definition} This ensures that any message arriving at node $i$ after time $t$ from a non-participating node $j$ will always contain the non-participating state $\bot_j$.
-This is equivalent to stating that node $i$'s local view of the state is accordant with the current of participants.
-This is the second of the two preconditions necessary for \ref{ass:dynamic-aco-progress} that will be needed by Lemma~\ref{lem:advance-state} to prove that node $i$'s state permanently advances a box.
+\end{definition} i.e. any message arriving at node $i$ after time $t$ during the current epoch from a non-participating node $j$ will always contain the non-participating state $\bot_j$.
+This is equivalent to stating that node $i$'s local view of the state is accordant.

-\begin{definition} \emph{The computation at node $i$ is in box $k$ at time $t$} if: \begin{enumerate} \item the state of node $i$ is in box $k$ at time $t$. \item the messages to node $i$ are in box $k - 1$ at time $t$. \item the messages to node $i$ are well formed at time $t$. \end{enumerate} \end{definition} This definition collects together the pre-conditions required to prove that the state of node $i$ will always be in box $k$ for the remainder of the epoch (see Lemma~\ref{lem:persist-state}).
-Finally this definition is lifted to the whole computation as follows: \begin{definition} \emph{The computation is in box $k$ at time $t$} if for all nodes $i \in \rho(t)$ then the computation at node $i$ is in box $k$ at time $t$. \end{definition} Note that Definition~\ref{def:computation_in_box} does not place any requirements on non-participating nodes.
-This is because by the definition of $\async$ any non-participating node $i$ is always in the non-participating state $\bot_i$, which, by assumption~\ref{ass:dynamic-aco-bot-set}, is in every one of the boxes, including the final one.
+\begin{definition} \emph{The computation at node $i$ is in box $k$ at time $t$} if: \begin{enumerate} \item the state of node $i$ is in box $k$ at time $t$. \item if $k > 0$ the messages to node $i$ are in box $k - 1$ at time $t$. \item if $k > 0$ then the messages to node $i$ are accordant at time $t$. \end{enumerate} \end{definition} This definition collects together the pre-conditions required to prove that the state of node $i$ will always be in box $k$ for the remainder of the epoch, as shown in Lemma~\ref{lem:persist-state}.
+Finally we lift this definition from an individual node to the whole computation as follows: \begin{definition} \emph{The computation is in box $k$ at time $t$} if for all nodes $i \in \rho(t)$ then the computation at node $i$ is in box $k$ at time $t$. \end{definition} It is interesting to note that Definition~\ref{def:computation_in_box} does not place any requirements on non-participating nodes.
+This is because, by the definition of $\async$, any non-participating node $i$ is always in the non-participating state $\bot_i$, which, by assumption~\ref{ass:dynamic-aco-bot-set}, is in every one of the boxes, including the final one.
+Also note that all of the above definitions contain some linguistic slight of hand, as being in box~$k$ at time~$t$ and being in box~$k$ at time~$t+1$, does not necessarily refer to the same box if $\eta(t) \neq \eta(t+1)$.

-The proof that all dynamic ACOs are convergent can now be split into four parts.
-The first set of closure lemmas prove that the state and the messages remain in box 0 even across epoch boundaries.
-The second set of stability lemmas describe how after the computation reaches box $k$ it remains in box $k$ for the remainder of the epoch.
-The third set of progress lemmas demonstrate how during a pseudocycle the entire computation advances at least one box.
-Finally these three sets of lemmas are combined to prove convergence.
+The proof can now be split into four parts.
+The first set of \emph{closure} lemmas prove that the computation is always in box 0 even after changes in the epoch.
+The second set of \emph{stability} lemmas describe under what conditions after the computation reaches box $k$ it remains in that box for the remainder of the epoch.
+The third set of \emph{progress} lemmas demonstrate how during a pseudocycle the entire computation advances at least one box.
+Finally these results are combined to prove convergence.